carolwong492/carolwong492.github.io/essays/stepping-on-the-gas.md

 ## Good and Evil Aren't So Binary
 Our last day of class saw us debating a technology-related moral question.
 We were assigned to various readings about the ethical responsibilities that creators in tech hold, such as following the [ACM Code of Ethics](https://www.acm.org/code-of-ethics) as well as a variety of case studies, such as [Gamergate](https://en.wikipedia.org/wiki/Gamergate_(harassment_campaign)).
 Our groups were randomly assigned which side we were to argue for and given 20 minutes to prepare.

+When I went into class, I was expecting one of those Trolley Car Problems, but maybe with self-driving cars or something to that effect.
+So I was surprised when I saw the problem that we would be debating.

 The ethical debate goes as follows:
 ```